rosariocannavo/ValidiVault/README.md

 ## Running Truffle Tests

-the smart contract testing environment is fully automated and managed by Truffle.
+The smart contract testing environment is fully automated and managed by Truffle.

 Go to Truffle project